wittawatj/lyx2web/README.md

 # lyx2web

-`lyx2web` is a standalone Python script to convert a [Lyx](https://www.lyx.org/) or a .tex document into a set of blog posts.
+`lyx2web` is a standalone Python script to convert a [Lyx](https://www.lyx.org/) or a .tex document to a set of blog posts.
 This little tool is suitable if you maintain notes in one Lyx document and want to publish them as blog posts.